Sujwalnaik/-uniform_vendor_system/README.md

 # -uniform_vendor_system
-This is project about collage and school
+This is project about collage and school uniform WebApplication Author= Sujwal Naik